 - The Plateau – Over the second hour, the effects become more intense.
-Imaginary visions may begin to appear—from shapes in smoke to lines on the palms of the hand.
+Open and closed eye visuals may begin to appear, from shapes in smoke to movement in the lines on the palms of the hand.

-- The Peak – Time is slowed almost to a standstill.
+- The Peak – Time is often slowed significantly.
 Users may feel like they are in a different world, or a movie.
+Familiar things seem strange or unusual.
 For some this is profound and mystical, but it can be very frightening for others.

 - The Comedown – 5 or 6 hours after taking the drug the effects begin to subside.
-After 8 hours, the trip is usually over, although residual effects may last much longer
+After 8 to 12 hours, the trip is usually over, although residual effects may last much longer.

 - Because of prohibition, LSD is unregulated.
 Other, far more dangerous drugs, such as 25I-NBOMe, have been misrepresented as ‘LSD’ and sold in blotter or liquid form, leading to numerous deaths.
 Always test your drugs before consuming them.
 (DanceSafe sells testing kits online and at the booth.)